 Regardless of the form of the cyber attack (spear phishing, watering hole, etc.), the basic method remains the same: tricking one of your employees and leading them, without their knowledge, to commit an action that will install malware on their workstation and provide access to your network.

 Although the Internet remains the most prevalent vector for computer threats, you must also protect your network from the risks of infiltration or malware infection presented by removable media: USB keys or external disks, as well as the mobile workstations of your employees, or even your service providers.
-After all, if they fail to follow the essential rules of good IT hygiene, mobile employees increase the risk of infection for their equipment.
+After all, if they fail to follow the essential rules of good IT hygiene, remote employees increase the risk of infection for their equipment.

 Removable media, by their very nature, are designed to be installed and then connected, disconnected and reconnected to different computers according to users’ needs, to exchange data.
 And in doing so, they can potentially transmit malware to various devices, which are themselves connected to the company’s network and can pass on infections.